Karthik12357/Karthik12357/README.md

 - 👋 Hi, I’m @Karthik12357
-- 👀 I’m interested in .python,java,machine learning and greating GUI's
+- 👀 I’m interested in .python,java,machine learning and creating GUI's
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me ...
 DON'T